tsender/AutomaticSceneGeneration/README.md

 1. AutomaticSceneGeneration Plugin for UE4 (this repo)
 2. [ROSIntegration](https://github.com/tsender/ROSIntegration/tree/feature/specify_ros_version): A plugin for UE4 that enables ROS communication.
 You will need to use the `feature/specify_ros_version` branch of @tsender's fork.
 3. [rosbridge_suite](https://github.com/tsender/rosbridge_suite/tree/main): Required by the ROSIntegration plugin.
 Use the `main` branch on @tsender's fork because the authors of `rosbridge_suite` have not yet accepted accepted the PR https://github.com/RobotWebTools/rosbridge_suite/pull/824 (please feel free to contribute to the PR in any way).
-4. auto_scene_gen_ros2: A ROS2 interface that provides the necessary tools to interact with this plugin.
+4. auto_scene_gen: A ROS2 interface that provides the necessary tools to interact with this plugin.
    - Since this repo is the minimalistic ROS2 interface, it is often more convenient to add the ament packages in the `auto_scene_gen_ros2` repo to the repo you are developing.

 ## Installation